Riverside Sanitarium and Hospital: Notable figures

-Elder Charles E. Dudley

-Elder Charles E. Dudley, a minister and conference president, was born on February 1, 1927, in South Bend, Indiana.
-He would serve the Seventh-day Adventist church for more than sixty years, doing various works as a pastor-evangelist, administrator, scholar, and author.
-He received a doctorate in ministry and a Ph.D. in religious ethics, both from Vanderbilt University.
-Elected in 1962 as president of the South Central Conference of Seventh-day Adventists, Dudley was an outspoken advocate for Riverside Hospital, ensuring its impact continued throughout his 30-year tenure.
+Elder Charles E. Dudley, a minister and conference president, was born on February 1, 1927 in South Bend, Indiana.
+Elected in 1962 as president of the South Central Conference of Seventh-day Adventists, Dudley was an advocate for Riverside Hospital, ensuring its impact continued throughout his 30-year tenure.

-Lottie C. Isbell (Blake)

-Lottie C. Isbell (Blake), a new graduate from the American Medical Missionary College in Battle Creek, took charge of the newly founded Riverside Sanitarium with treatment rooms on North Cherry Street.
+Lottie C. Isbell (Blake), a graduate from the American Medical Missionary College in Battle Creek, was in charge of Riverside Sanitarium.

 Recognition

-Historical marker and commemoration

 On September 29, 2018, a historical marker was unveiled in honor of the Riverside Sanitarium and Hospital for its contributions to Nashville’s African American community.
-The marker was created and placed by the Metropolitan Historical Commission of Nashville and Davidson County, partnering with the Riverside Historical Society for this endeavor.
+The marker was created and placed by the Metropolitan Historical Commission of Nashville and Davidson County, partnering with the Riverside Historical Society.

-The unveiling ceremony was held at Riverside Nashville Church, where former hospital staff, community leaders, and descendants of patients at the hospital all came together in honor of this institution.
-Notable speakers included the likes of Dr. Peter Edmund Millet, vice president of Meharry Medical College, and Womack H. Rucker Jr. the last president of the Riverside Hospital.
-U.S. Congressman Jim Cooper, representing Tennessee’s 5th District, was also in attendance with several other community leaders, acknowledging his embarrassment for not recognizing the historical significance of the medical facility.
+The unveiling was held at Riverside Nashville Church, where former hospital staff, community leaders, and descendants of patients at the hospital came together in honor of this institution.
+Speakers included Peter Edmund Millet, vice president of Meharry Medical College, and Womack H. Rucker Jr. the last president of the Riverside Hospital, and U.S. Congressman Jim Cooper, representing Tennessee’s 5th District.